Cloudzero/samwise/README.md

 SAMWise is also an alternative to the [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli).

-If you :heart: love the AWS Serverless Application Model, CloudFormation and living an AWS native lifestyle but found the SAM CLI just a little bit wanting, SAMWise was created for you!
+If you :heart: love the AWS Serverless Application Model, CloudFormation and living an AWS native lifestyle but found the SAM CLI just a little bit wanting, SAMWise was created for you

-# Language Support:
-> Currently only Python is supported, sorry ¯\\\_(ツ)\_/¯
-- :snake: Python 3.6 and 3.7

 ## Why SAMWise
 SAMWise was born out of the desire to create the same enjoyable developer experience provided by the